Support for Childcare

 Policy / way of thinking

-One of the most fundamental duties for companies is creating a work environment supportive of childbirth and parenting, where employees balancing work and childcare can reach their full potential.
-In order to achieve this, SoftBank has put in place childcare support system policies and a general business plan in accordance with Japan's Law on the Promotion of Measures to Support Fostering of the Next Generation.
+One of the most fundamental responsibilities of a company is to create a work environment that supports childbirth and parenting—where employees balancing work and childcare can thrive.
+To that end, SoftBank has implemented childcare support policies and a general business plan in accordance with Japan's Act on Advancement of Measures to Support Raising Next-Generation Children.

-SoftBank is working to enhance systems for providing information and support to resolve the concerns and challenges faced by employees who are trying to balance work with caring for senior family members.
-Our goal is to eliminate the need for employees to leave their jobs due to the burdens of long-term care at home.
+SoftBank is also enhancing support systems to help employees who are balancing work with the care of elderly family members.
+Our goal is to prevent employees from having to leave their jobs due to the burdens of long-term caregiving at home.

 External Evaluation

-The award was given in recognition of the company's proactive efforts to enhance its support system for balancing work with childcare and nursing care, and to promote the use of the system.
+The award recognized the Company's proactive efforts to enhance its support systems for balancing work with both childcare and nursing care—and to actively encourage their use.

 Company measures to address Japan's low birthrate

-As part of our efforts to address the issue of decreasing birthrates, we have established our own childcare support system that exceeds the statutory requirements, including special childbirth allowances.
+As part of our efforts to address Japan's declining birthrate, we have established a proprietary childcare support system that goes beyond legal requirements—including special childbirth allowances.

 Special childbirth allowances

-We provide regular employees with childbirth allowances ranging from 50,000 yen for the first child to 5 million yen for the fifth child.
-In FY2022, approximately 730 employees for the first and second child, and approximately 100 employees for the third child and beyond.
+We provide regular employees with childbirth allowances ranging from ¥50,000 for the first child to ¥5 million for the fifth child.
+In FY2024, 619 employees received allowances for their first or second child, and 93 employees received them for their third child or beyond.

 Years with SoftBank Under one year Over one year